-If you lead, co-ordinate or support other domiciliary care workers, you should promote this guidance and address any concerns.
+If you lead, co-ordinate or support other adult care home workers, you should promote this guidance and address any concerns.

-The Code is a principal document used if there are concerns about a worker's fitness to practise.
+The Code is the principal document used if there are concerns about a worker's fitness to practise.
 This guidance can be used to illustrate a failure to keep to the Code.

-- The term 'you must' is something you are expected to do. - 'You should' is used where there may be things outside your control that affect how you can follow the guidance.
+- The term 'you must' is something you are required to do. - 'You should' is used where there may be things outside your control that affect how you follow this guidance.

-2. Domiciliary care workers
+Adult care home workers

-Domiciliary care workers provide care and support for individuals in their own homes.
-Workers provide a wide range of support from preventative services, reablement, support for independent living, support with social activities, education and employment, practical assistance with personal care and domestic tasks to end of life care.
+Adult care home workers provide care and support for individuals in a care home service.
+Workers provide a wide range of support, including:

+- support for daily living activities and maintaining independence

+- support with social activities, and developing and maintaining relationships

+- practical assistance with personal care

+- support for health and well-being

+- end of life care.

 Workers may work in specialist services or with individuals with particular needs.

-Domiciliary care workers have to register with Social Care Wales.
-They must be registered by April 2020 but can register from April 2018.
+Adult care home workers have to register with Social Care Wales.
+They must be registered by April 2022 but can register from April 2020.

-3. Person centred care and support
+Personcentred care and support

-Person centred care and support means making sure people receive care and support that responds to their individual needs and choices.
+Person-centred care and support means making sure people receive care and support that responds to their individual needs and choices.
 It includes a strong commitment to an individual's human rights and fully involving individuals in decisions that affect them.
 It involves working with the individual to achieve what matters most to them.

-The social care values of respect, compassion and dignity alongside excellent communication skills are essential.
+The social care values of respect, compassion and dignity, alongside good communication skills, are essential.

-3.1 Code of Professional Practice for Social Care
+Code of Professional Practice for Social Care

 The Code describes the standards expected of workers.
-These standards reinforce the importance of a person centred approach.
-Your employer has a responsibility to support you to meet the standards in the Code.
+These standards reinforce the importance of a person-centred approach.

-As a domiciliary care worker you must:
+As an adult care home worker, you must:

 - 1. Respect the views and wishes, and promote the rights and interests, of individuals and carers. - 2.
 Strive to establish and maintain the trust and confidence of individuals and carers. - 3.
 Promote the well-being, choice and control of individuals and carers while supporting them to stay safe. - 4.
-Respect the rights of individuals whilst seeking to ensure that their behaviour does not harm themselves or other people. - 5.
-Act with integrity and uphold public trust and confidence in the social care profession. - 6.
-Be accountable for the quality of your work and take responsibility for maintaining and developing knowledge and skills. - In addition to Codes 1 6, if you are responsible for managing or leading staff, you must embed the Code in their work.
+Respect the rights of individuals while seeking to ensure their behaviour does not harm themselves or other people. - 5.
+Act with integrity and uphold public trust and confidence in the social care profession. - Be accountable for the quality of your work and take responsibility for maintaining and developing knowledge and skills. - 7.
+In addition to codes 1 to 6, if you are responsible for managing or leading staff, you must embed the Code in their work.

-You must use the Code to reflect on your conduct and practice and identify areas you can continue to improve.
+You must use the Code to reflect on your conduct and practice, and identify areas you can continue to improve.

-3.2 Good communication
+Good communication

 Good communication with individuals is an essential part of your work.
-It involves verbal and non- verbal communication skills, the ability to establish trust and adapting communication to suit the individual and the situation.
+It involves verbal and non-verbal communication skills, the ability to establish trust, and adapting communication to suit the individual and the situation.
 You have an important role making sure individuals have information about their care and support.

-To communicate well you should:
+To communicate well, you should:

-- a. get to know and listen to individuals - b. respect theindividual's views, even if they don't reflect your own - c. know how to use relevant communication aids - d. know how to respond if an individual is angry, distressed or upset - e. support individuals to give their views and wishes - f. respond to questions and concerns
+- a. get to know and listen to individuals - b. respect the individual's views, even if they don't reflect your own - c. take account of the individual's preferred language and way of communicating - d. know how to use relevant communication aids - e. know how to respond if an individual is angry, distressed or upset f. support individuals to express their views and wishes g. respond to questions and concerns.